 We’ll look at players that you should consider picking up who are rostered in four different rostership tiers:

 What’s more, we’ll give you a breakdown of how many games each team has for the upcoming week so that you can maximize the minutes of your streamers.

-Without further delay, let’s get to it, starting with the schedule of games being played for next week.
+Without further delay, let’s get to it, starting with the schedule of games being played in Week 14.

 Rostered in 50-60% of leagues:

 Morris’ defense caps his value, but if you need points and assists, he has been providing that for managers in abundance.
 He’s averaging 11.2 points and 5.8 assists over the last two weeks, making him a backend guy for standard leagues.

 There are some trade rumors around Oladipo, but Miami is clearly the place that he wants to be.
 If he ultimately stays with the Heat, this caps his value a bit outside of any big injuries opening up time for big minutes.
 We have, however, seen his minutes and usage creep up over the last couple of weeks, as he’s seeing 30-plus minutes regularly.